 Walkable And Bikeable

 Living in Inman Park means you can walk to shops and restaurants.
-Or walk or cycle along Atlanta’s Beltline or explore Freedom Park, the largest linear passive park in Atlanta with 210 acres of idyllic green space.
+In addition, you can walk or cycle along Atlanta’s Beltline or explore Freedom Park.
+It’s the largest linear passive park in Atlanta with 210 acres of idyllic green space.

 With the advent of the Atlanta Beltline, Freedom Park has become a crucial conduit to mobility throughout the city by cycling or by foot.
 From Inman Park, the Freedom Park trails will connect you to Little 5 Points, Downtown Atlanta, Old Fourth Ward, The Atlanta BeltLine, Grant Park, Candler Park, Poncey Highland, The Martin Luther King, Jr. National Historic Site, Virginia Highland, Piedmont Park and much more.

 It’s never too early to get started!